knickels/Player-Stage-Manual/WORLDFILES.md

 `player simple.cfg`

-Assuming Player/Stage is installed properly you should now have a window open which looks like the figure below.
+Assuming Player/Stage is installed properly you should now have a window open which looks like Figure 1.

 <!--- Figure --->
 | |